May 22, 1995: When Thomas Muster conquered Rome

 What happened on that day and why does it resonate today?

-On this day, the 22nd of May 1995, Thomas Muster, ranked no.10, defeated Sergi Bruguera, world no.7, in the final of the Italian Open.
-This final, which was unusually held on Monday due to rain delays, featured the two most feared clay court players at the time, the Spaniard being double defending champion at Roland-Garros, while the Austrian was on a winning streak that would take him all the way to the French Open crown.
+On this day, May 22, 1995, Thomas Muster, ranked world No 10, defeated Sergi Bruguera, world No 7, in the final of the Italian Open.
+This final, which was unusually held on Monday due to rain delays, featured the two most feared clay-court players at the time, the Spaniard being the double defending champion at Roland-Garros, while the Austrian was on a winning streak that would take him all the way to the French Open crown.

 Thomas Muster was born in 1967.
-Left-handed, he developed a typical clay court game, with a lot of spin on both sides and fantastic fitness.
+Left-handed, he developed a typical clay-court game, with a lot of spin on both sides and fantastic fitness.
 His tactics relied on long, brutal rallies from the baseline, which earned him the nickname “Musterminator.”
-He won his first ATP title in 1986 in Hilversum on red dirt, defeating Jakob Hlasek in the final (6-1 6-3 6-3).
-Although all his titles were claimed on clay until 1990, Muster experienced his Grand Slam breakthrough on hard court at the 1989 Australian Open, where he reached the semi-final (lost to Ivan Lendl, 6-2 6-4 5-7 7-5).
+He won his first ATP title in 1986 in Hilversum on red dirt, defeating Jakob Hlasek in the final (6-1, 6-3, 6-3).
+Although all his titles were claimed on clay until 1990, Muster experienced his Grand Slam breakthrough on hard court at the 1989 Australian Open, where he reached the semi-final (losing to Ivan Lendl, 6-2, 6-4, 5-7, 7-5).

-Despite his first hard-court title on hard court in Adelaïde, he soon realized that playing on clay was much better for his knee and he specialized even more, claiming 21 more titles on his favorite surface over the rest of his career.
+Despite his first hard-court title on hard court in Adelaide, he soon realised that playing on clay was much better for his knee and he specialised even more, claiming 21 more titles on his favourite surface over the rest of his career.
 Amongst these titles, the most important were the Italian Open in 1990, and the Monte-Carlo Open in 1992 and 1995.
 On top of that, he reached the semi-final in Roland-Garros in 1990, losing to future champion Andres Gomez.

-Sergi Bruguera, born in 1971, made himself known to the general public at the French Open in 1990, when he defeated world no.1 Stefan Edberg in the first round (6-4 6-2 6-1).
-A true clay court specialist, he had claimed fourteen titles throughout his career, only one of these on hard court, in Bordeaux, in 1993.
-He was the double defending champion at Roland-Garros, which he won in 1993 and 1994 (defeating Jim Courier, then Alberto Berasategui), and he had also triumphed twice in Monte-Carlo in 1991 and 1993.
+Sergi Bruguera, born in 1971, made himself known to the general public at Roland-Garros in 1990, when he defeated world No 1 Stefan Edberg in the first round (6-4, 6-2, 6-1).
+A true clay-court specialist, he had claimed 14 titles throughout his career, only one of these on hard court, in Bordeaux, in 1993.
+He was the double defending champion at Roland-Garros, which he won in 1993 and 1994 (defeating Jim Courier first, and then Alberto Berasategui), and he had also triumphed twice in Monte-Carlo in 1991 and 1993.

-Bruguera relied mostly on heavy topspin off both wings, with western grips and a very consistent backhand which he almost never missed.
-His game was so defensive and suited for clay that he had skipped the grass season three times in six years of time.
+Bruguera mostly relied on heavy topspin off both wings, with western grips and a very consistent backhand which he almost never missed.
+His game was so defensive and suited for clay that he had skipped the grass season three times in six years.
 He was definitely one of the top clay-court specialists in the world at the time.

-The 1995 Italian Open final was a meeting between the two most iconic clay court players of the time.
-Bruguera was two-time Roland-Garros champion, while Muster was riding a 27-match winning streak on red dirt.
-The southpaw had claimed four titles already, in Mexico, Estoril, Monte-Carlo and Barcelona.
+The 1995 Italian Open final was a meeting between the two most iconic clay-court players of the time.
+Bruguera was the two-time Roland-Garros champion, while Muster was riding a 27-match winning streak on red dirt.
+The Austrian had already claimed four titles in Mexico, Estoril, Monte-Carlo and Barcelona.
 The two players had reputations for playing a patient and defensive brand of tennis, and the crowd as well as the journalists expected a physical baseline encounter.

 What happened next

-The two players would be very close to facing each other three weeks later in the Roland-Garros final but Bruguera would fall in the semi-final against 1989 champion Michael Chang (6-4 7-6 7-6).
-Muster arrived in Paris as the main favorite for the title, and he didn’t disappoint.
-He would brush aside the pressure and go on to win his first and only Grand Slam tournament, defeating Michael Chang in the final (7-5 6-2 6-4).
+The two players would be very close to facing each other three weeks later in the Roland-Garros final but Bruguera would fall in the semi-final against 1989 champion Michael Chang (6-4, 7-6, 7-6).
+Muster arrived in Paris as the main favourite for the title, and he did not disappoint.
+He would brush aside the pressure and go on to win his first and only Grand Slam tournament, defeating Michael Chang in the final (7-5, 6-2, 6-4).

-Muster would end 1995 at no. 3 in the world, claiming a total of twelve titles, including one in Essen where he managed to defeat Pete Sampras on indoor carpet.
-On the 12th of February 1996, Muster would surpass Andre Agassi and climb to world no.1, a spot he would only hold for six weeks in total.
+Muster would end 1995 at No 3 in the world, claiming a total of 12 titles, including one in Essen where he managed to defeat Pete Sampras on indoor carpet.
+On February 12, 1996, Muster would surpass Andre Agassi and climb to world No 1, a spot he would only hold for six weeks in total.

 1996 proved to be another banner year for Muster.
-He would go on a second incredible winning streak, defending five titles in Mexico, Estoril, Monte-Carlo, Barcelona and Rome, before he was shockingly defeated by Michael Stich in the fourth round of Roland-Garros (4-6 6-4 6-1 7-6).
-After a last important tournament claimed in March 1997 in Miami, where he beat Bruguera in the final (7-6 6-3 6-1), and a last quarter final at the French Open in 1998 (lost to Felix Mantilla, 6-4 6-2 4-6 6-3), Thomas Muster would slowly decline and retire in 1999.
+He would go on a second incredible winning streak, defending five titles in Mexico, Estoril, Monte-Carlo, Barcelona, and Rome, before he was shockingly defeated by Michael Stich in the fourth round of Roland-Garros (4-6, 6-4, 6-1, 7-6).
+After a final important tournament claimed in March 1997 in Miami, where he beat Bruguera in the final (7-6, 6-3, 6-1), and a final quarter-final at Roland-Garros in 1998 (losing to Felix Mantilla, 6-4, 6-2, 4-6, 6-3), Muster would slowly decline before he eventually retired in 1999.